vorpalnet/blade/proto/webrtc/README.md

 ## A re-INVITE is handled, on both paths

-A far end re-offers for ordinary reasons — hold, unhold, a session refresh, a codec change — and until recently every one of them got a `501`, because `chooseCallflow` answers only *initial* INVITEs and a re-offer matched no callflow.
-It is now handled by an expectation armed at answer time, the same mechanism as BYE and CANCEL, and re-armed after each one since a call is re-offered repeatedly.
+A far end re-offers for ordinary reasons — hold, unhold, a session refresh, a codec change — and every one is handled, on both media paths.
+The gateway watches for a re-offer from the moment a call is answered, and keeps watching, because a call is re-offered repeatedly.

 What happens depends on the media path, and the split is the same one everything else in this application turns on: